chvolow24/jackdaw/README.md

 This creates a new clip reference on your timeline, at the current playhead position, on the currently-selected track.

+Every time you drop a clip into a timeline from the source area, jackdaw will save information about that drop.
+If you then drop a *different* clip into your timeline with <kbd>b</kbd>, you will be able to once again drop the previously-dropped clip with <kbd>v</kbd>.
+Another new drop will move the clip stored at <kbd>v</kbd> to <kbd>c</kbd>, so that you have unique clips that you can drop into your timeline with any of those three keys.
+Etc. for subsequent drops and <kbd>x</kbd> and <kbd>z</kbd>.

 <kbd>v</kbd> : **Drop previous clip from source (1)**<br>
 <kbd>c</kbd> : **Drop previous clip from source (2)**<br>
 <kbd>x</kbd> : **Drop previous clip from source (3)**<br>
 <kbd>z</kbd> : **Drop previous clip from source (4)**<br>

-Every time you drop a clip into a timeline from the source area, jackdaw will save information about that drop.
-If you then drop a *different* clip into your timeline with <kbd>b</kbd>, you will be able to once again drop the previous clip with <kbd>c</kbd>.
-Another new drop will move the clip stored at <kbd>v</kbd> to <kbd>c</kbd>, so that you have unique clips that you can drop into your timeline with any of those three keys.
-And etc. with x and z.

 ## Project navigation / multiple timelines